 Campus police have the authority to temporarily remove any person from WCC property for engaging in criminal activities or violating WCC policies, including the Code of Student Conduct.

-C. VIOLATIONS OF THE LAW
+IV.
+VIOLATIONS OF THE LAW

 College conduct proceedings may be instituted against a student charged with behavior that potentially violates both criminal law and the Code of Student Conduct.
 Proceedings under the Code of Student Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of a conduct administrator.